ObsidianLabs/CKB-Studio/README.md

 #### Create a Node Instance

-Click the *Network* tab in the header to open the CKB network manager, where you can manage instances for CKB nodes and start a CKB network.
+Click the *Network* tab in the header to open the CKB network manager, where you can manage instances for CKB nodes and start running a CKB network.
 If you open CKB Studio for the first time, the instance list will be empty.

 <p align="center">
   <img src="./screenshots/node_list_empty.png" width="800px">